EleniPistiloglou/DAAR2/README.md

 ## Running the application

-The application runs on `localhost:8080`.  <br />
+The application runs on port `8081` in development environment and on `8083` in production environment.  <br />
 The address where the elastic search instance is running on has to be specified in application.properties file.
 The default is `http://localhost:9200`.
-To index log messages produced while sending requests, set the file name in logstash.conf to `springlogprod.log`, as in the example below, and the path to the project's folder.
+To index log messages produced while running the application in production mode, set the file name in logstash.conf to `prodlog.log`, as in the example below, and the path to the project's folder.
 ```
 input {
   file {
-    path => "C:/Users/user/DAAR2/springlogprod.log"
+    path => "C:/Users/user/DAAR2/prodlog.log"
     start_position => "beginning"
   }
 }